kantega/llm-starter-and-workbench/README.md

 ### Views

-The **View** menu has entries for each kind of view, select to create a new view.
+The **View** menu has entries for each kind of view, organized by categoru.
+Select an entry to create a new view.

 #### Embedding models view
 Lists all available embedding models, and the selection may be linked to views that need an embedding model.